 Section 2 – How do I get my event rated?

-That is between you and the Rating Officer.
+That is between you and the Results Officer.
 People sometimes use physical media – match result cards in a league, say, or pairing cards in a congress (if you use the post, be sure to keep a backup.
 Whole congresses have been lost through not doing so.)

 The monthly ratings are updated at the end of every month.
 All results played during the month must be included by midnight on the last day of the month for inclusion in next month’s ratings.
 Rating files and estimate ratings are updated overnight and results are shown immediately.
 If there is a problem contact the administrator via email at firstname.lastname@example.org

 Congresses and other one-off events (jamborees, for example) should be reported as quickly as possible.
 Congresses count towards the ECF Grand Prix, but only if the rating results reach the ECF within one month.
-The ECF, not the Rating Officer.
-You need to give the Rating Officer time to meet this deadline.
+The ECF, not the Results Officer.
+You need to give the Results Officer time to meet this deadline.
 In practice, most events reach the ECF well within the month.
 Same-day is not unheard of.

 For the event –